Implicit Bias and Racism: Insights with Dr. Alex Madva | The Elements of Being Podcast

 Welcome to “The Elements of Being” podcast, where I dissect and explore the minds and habits of psychologists, filmmakers, writers, and industry icons.
 Essentially, we learn what makes them flip the switch to achieve great feats, goals, and milestones…and a chance to geek out over the psychology behind human behavior.

 So, what is this podcast specifically about?
 I examine the mental and emotional narratives and processes that have steered writers, filmmakers, psychologists, and industry icons down their paths in life.
-Each episode is also a glimpse into the trends and patterns of human behavior and the underlying influences that navigate us into different directions.
+Each episode also offers a glimpse into the trends and patterns of human behavior and the underlying influences that navigate us in different directions.
 Whether we primarily focus on nutrition or the unconscious, guests share insights, thought-provoking lessons, the nuances of creativity, and the elements of being….us.

 Today, I explore the relationship between racism and implicit biases with Dr. Alex Madva, an Associate Professor of Philosophy and Director of the California Center for Ethics & Policy at Cal Poly Pomona.
-He recently co-edited the volume, An Introduction to Implicit Bias: Knowledge, Justice, and the Social Mind with his colleague Erin Beeghly, and took the time break down systemic racism and the implicit biases that not only pervade the recent cases involving George Floyd and Kyle Rittenhouse but also steer our perception of such matters.
+He recently co-edited the volume, An Introduction to Implicit Bias: Knowledge, Justice, and the Social Mind with his colleague Erin Beeghly and took the time to break down systemic racism and the implicit biases that not only pervade the recent cases involving George Floyd and Kyle Rittenhouse but also steer our perception of such matters.
 Essentially, we are digging into the unconscious and examining how simple labels of racism may not account for the underlying complexity of these situations.

 Dr. Madva’s research and teaching explore how developments in social psychology inform the philosophy of mind, philosophy of race and feminism, and applied ethics, especially prejudice and discrimination.
-He has written on these topics for journals including Ethics, The Journal of Applied Philosophy, Wiley Interdisciplinary Reviews (WIREs): Cognitive Science, Pacific Philosophical Quarterly, Ergo, Mind and Language, and several more.
-Dr. Madva is currently co-editing another, The Movement for Black Lives: Philosophical Perspectives.
+He has written on these topics for journals including Ethics, The Journal of Applied Philosophy, Wiley Interdisciplinary Reviews (WIREs): Cognitive Science, Pacific Philosophical Quarterly, Ergo, Mind and Language, and others.
+Dr. Madva is co-editing another, The Movement for Black Lives: Philosophical Perspectives.

-Dr. Madva is also actively engaged in collaborative empirical research.
-One ongoing project, funded by the NSF, is testing interventions to reduce achievement gaps and increase belonging for underrepresented groups at Cal Poly Pomona, in disciplines such as physics, economics, mathematics, biology, and philosophy.
 His published empirical research has appeared in journals, including Ratio and the International Journal of STEM Education.
 He is also collaborating with computer scientists, engineers, and social scientists to study the spread of misinformation and prejudice across social media, ultimately to counteract these trends.
-Folks, Dr. Madva, has literally written the textbook on implicit bias.
+Folks, Dr. Madva has written the textbook on implicit bias.

 In our interview, here’s what we specifically discussed: